WWE News: Big Update On Harley Race’s Health After Ric Flair Says He Has Terminal Cancer

-Early on Saturday morning, it was reported that Ric Flair told a bunch of fans that wrestling legend Harley Race was dealing with terminal lunch cancer.
+Early on Saturday morning, it was reported that Ric Flair told a bunch of fans that wrestling legend Harley Race was dealing with terminal lung cancer.
 The news came from a “Legends of the Ring” event in New Jersey where Flair and Hulk Hogan participated in a special Q&A session.
 By Saturday evening, a representative for the family of Harley Race has given an update on the former WWF/WWE superstar’s health and condition.

 At the event, Flair told everyone that WWE Hall of Famer Harley Race had been diagnosed with lung cancer and that it was terminal.
 The 75-year-old has had to deal with numerous health issues over the years and that includes breaking both of his legs in a fall a couple of years ago.

 Despite wrestling all around the world and winning championships in numerous promotions, Race never won a title in WWF.
-He did win the “King of the Ring” in 1986 and had a decent career there,which eventually brought about a Hall of Fame induction in 2004.
+He did win the “King of the Ring” in 1986 and had a decent career there, which eventually brought about a Hall of Fame induction in 2004.

 Ric Flair revealing the news that Race had terminal lung cancer was a huge blow to wrestling fans around the world.
 As the day went on, though, the diagnosis couldn’t be completely confirmed and no one quite knew what to make of Flair’s news.